bubbletroubles/PowerStig/PowerSTIG-with-Azure-Automation.md

 ## Example PowerShell that may be used to import PowerSTIG dependencies

 The following PowerShell will script will import the PowerSTIG dependencies into an existing Azure Automation environment.
+For more informationon how to install PowerSTIG please reference: https://github.com/microsoft/PowerStig

 ```powershell
 [CmdletBinding()]